akellasrinivas/Stock-Sentiment-Analysis-and-Prediction/README.md

 5. Stock Price Data Fetching
 - **yfinance Integration**: Fetches historical stock price data for the selected stock ticker.
 - **Matplotlib Plot**: Plots the predicted stock movement against the actual stock price data.

+## Authors
+- Akella Srinivas

+## Contribution

+Contributions are welcome!
+If you find any issues or have suggestions for improvements, please feel free to create an issue or submit a pull request.

+## License

+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

+## Contact

+For any inquiries or further information, please contact [akells srinivas] via email at [akellasrinivas322@gmail.com].